 Women's Studies is an interdisciplinary curriculum administered by the School of Human Sciences and Humanities.
 Women's Studies courses offer challenging new perspectives by exploring the special contributions of women and the impact of gender in a variety of academic disciplines.

-Inquiries should be addressed to the convener of Women's Studies.
+Inquiries should be addressed to the convener of Women's Studies at womensstudies@uhcl.edu.

 CERTIFICATE REQUIREMENTS

 Nine hours of Women's Studies courses in any combination.